Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "Hello, Sister."

 Everybody was being so helpful that it hurt Xiù deep in her heart.
-Gratitude was…*painful* in its way - to be surrounded by so many wonderful people whose own souls ached to help her...
+Gratitude was...*painful* in its way - to be surrounded by so many wonderful people whose own souls ached to help her...
 But of course, they couldn’t.
 That was what hurt.

 Sometimes, even the most gregarious person needed solitude.
 Or maybe the chance to speak, alone, with somebody who wasn’t there.
 There were some places where even the people she loved most needed to be locked out, just for a little while.

 She’d made a *tiāndēng* to keep her hands busy while her thoughts bumped, knocked and jolted around in her head, and half-listened to the conversations that came and went nearby as different people checked on her.
-It was kinda rough and it *definitely* wasn’t made from traditional materials… but it would do.
+It was kinda rough and it *definitely* wasn’t made from traditional materials... but it would do.

 It was ready.
 And the person she *did* want to speak to right now was right there, waiting and listening.